davide-aloi/wp1_2_roast/README.md

-# wp1_2_roast
+Aloi Davide - PhD Student (UoB)

 Analysis of electric field magnitudes (wp2a dataset only atm) and correlation analysis with Dynamic Causal Modelling (DCM) results.

-The goal of these analyses is to establish whether there is a relationship between single-subject electric field (E-field) magnitudes generated with the ROAST pipeline and changes in effective connectivity within the motor network as defined using DCM and parametric empirical bayes (PEB).
+The goal of these analyses is to establish whether there is a relationship between single-subject electric field (E-field) magnitudes generated with the ROAST pipeline and changes in effective connectivity within the motor network, derived using DCM and parametric empirical bayes (PEB).

-The two analyses I wan to run are:
+The two analyses are:
-1) Correlation analysis between E-field magnitude - medians and max values - (or the current density?) in the motor cortex (M1) and Thalamus (Th) and self- / between-connectivities between M1 and Th as derived from the DCM. e.g. Indahlastari et al. (2021)
+1) Correlation analysis between E-field magnitude - medians and max values - (or the current density?) in the motor cortex (M1) and Thalamus (Th) with self- / between-connectivities (M1 and Th only?) as derived from the DCM. e.g. Indahlastari et al. (2021).
+At the moment I am correlating e-field measures only with DCM measures derived from the contrast pre vs post Day-1 anodal only.
+However, I should also correlate those e-field measures with DCM measures derived from the contrast pre vs post Day-1 sham.
+I expect to find correlations between e-field measures and DCM measures for the anodal condition but not for sham.
-2) Pattern-recognition analysis using support vector machine (SVM) learning algorithm on MRI-derived tDCS current models to provide classification of tDCS treatment response (as reflected by increased M1-TH or TH-M1 connectivity or whatever other measure we decide). e.g. Albizu et al. (2020)
+2) Pattern-recognition analysis using support vector machine (SVM) learning algorithm on MRI-derived tDCS current models to provide classification of tDCS treatment response (as reflected by increased M1-TH or TH-M1 connectivity or whatever other measure we decide). e.g. Albizu et al. (2020).
+The question here is: can we classify people who had an increase in thalamo-cortical connectivity  using features from the MRI-current models?

+Those two analyses require similar preprocessing steps.
+Here's the list of the steps I've done and the respective scripts.

+1)